LeonTLam/obsidian-ntnu/Semester_1/IIK3100_Etisk_hacking/Home_Exam/Web_Hacking/Arenabook (70).md

 Since I don't have a password, I'll begin with "Forgot password" instead.
 Entering the username "serdodisen" in the text field, I am further asked to enter the place of birth of her grandmother.

 This information can be further researched based on the facts about Sandra an her family.
-The fact that her whole family being born in Telemark county, tells me that I simply have to brute force every
+The fact that her whole family being born in Telemark county, tells me that I simply have to brute force every village from Telemark. ([Wikipedia](https://en.wikipedia.org/wiki/List_of_villages_in_Telemark))

+I imported the table of villages from Wiki to Excel and adjusted the formatting by removing symbols and unnecessary information.

 # Additional Info